Published on October 13th, 2014 | by Ruben2

-Nowadays more than 95% of the grapes grown in the D.O.
-Jerez-Xérès-Sherry are Palomino, for two reasons.
+Nowadays more than 98% of the grapes grown in the D.O.
+Jerez-Xérès-Sherry are Palomino (with 1% Moscatel and 0.5% PX), for two reasons.
 The main reason is the decline in sherry sales, and oversupply which caused only the best vineyards to survive – Albariza vineyards which are perfect for Palomino.
 The lower-grade terrains have recently been planted with sunflowers or used for solar power.
-Coupled to this is the fact that Moscatel and Pedro Ximénez are now bought from vineyards in neighbouring areas, with specific soils and climatic conditions.
+Coupled to this is the fact that a lot of Pedro Ximénez and Moscatel grapes are now bought from vineyards in neighbouring areas like Montilla – Moriles, with specific soils and climatic conditions.

-Commonly called Palomino, the more precise name is Palomino Fino, to distinguish it from its ancestor, the less yielding Palomino Basto, also called Palomino de Jerez.
+Commonly called Palomino, the more precise name is Palomino Fino, to distinguish it from its ancestor, the less yielding Palomino Basto, also called Palomino de Jerez, which is less frequently used today.
 It is said to be named after Fernán Palomino, a knight of some importance during the Reconquista.

 The Palomino grape is known by several names, the most common being Listán.
 In other parts of Spain, it is simply called Jerez, in the Portuguese Alentejo region it is known as Perrum, in South Africa as Fransdruif, on Madeira they say Listrão.

 The vine has dark-green leaves and grape bunches are generally long and cylindrical in shape, with medium-sized, thin-skinned berries which are yellowish green in colour.
 The grapes, which ripen early in September, are juicy, fragile and moderately sweet (around 11º Baumé) with colourless juice.
 It is a particularly high yielding variety.
-Palomino juice has a relatively low acidity, especially of the malic variety, which makes the base wines oxidise easily – perfect raw material for sherry!
+Palomino juice has a relatively low acidity (total 3,8 g/l on average) especially of the malic variety, which makes the base wines oxidise easily – perfect raw material for sherry!

 When used to create white table wines, Palomino doesn’t really shine.
 It results in rather dull wines lacking in fruit and acidity (although the unfortified flor wines called Florpower are definitely worth looking for).
 Palomino grapes are very neutral in aroma, which is a downside for table wines but a great asset in sherry: it is the perfect grape to transfer the typical chalky, coastal characteristics of the Albariza soil into the dry types of sherry.

 Together with Palomino, Pedro Ximénez is another very traditional variety used throughout the Jerez region since ages.
-Its greater sugar content (around 13-14º Baumé) and higher levels of acidity are great for sweet wines.
+Its greater sugar content (around 13º Baumé) and higher levels of acidity (4.5 g/l)are great for sweet wines.

-The Pedro Ximénez grape variety is believed to be introduced in Spain by the Dutchman Pieter Siemens, a soldier serving in the navy of Carlos V, who supposedly took the grape from the Rhine area and transported it to the South of Spain in the 16th Century.
+The Pedro Ximénez grape variety is believed to be introduced in Spain by a soldier serving in the army of Carlos V, who supposedly took the grape from the Rhine area and transported it to the South of Spain in the 16th Century.
 This story is debated: no similarities have been found with current Rhine varieties and it seems unlikely that a grape could survive in such different climates.
 In other parts of the world, Pedro Ximénez grapes are also found, but again some of them only share the name, not the ampelographic characteristics.

 Sometimes the grapes are just picked very ripe, but most of the time P.X. grapes are dried in the sun on straw mats.
 In general this process (called soleo) takes between 5 and 15 days – it makes the water evaporate from the grapes which means the relative sugar contents gets higher.
 Although traditionally produced in the Jerez area, PX musts are now mostly bought from partners in the neighbouring area Montilla-Moriles, where the humidity is lower.
 This makes the drying process more effective and the grapes less prone to rotting.